hisatakeishida/hisatakeishida/README.md

 - 👋 Hi, I’m @hisatakeishida
-- 👀 I’m interested in Genomic analysis of marine organisms
+- 👀 I’m interested in Genomic analysis of Coral and its Symbiodiniaceae
 - 🌱 I’m currently working on RNA modification of Zooxanthellae